fab

 the computation is triggered automatically when the data needs to be displayed (e.g. when plotting),

-objects can be used in the same way one uses np.ndarray
+so that dask.array objects can be used in the same way one uses np.ndarray.

 In case you wish to trigger a computation manually, all you have to do is call the .compute()